October is Vegetarian Awareness Month

 Actually, we don’t crave meat as much as we do protein.
 The two companies Impossible Foods and Beyond Meat have been touting sustainability and environmental advantages of plant-based meat alternatives.

 The Impossible Foods mission is to make the global food system truly sustainable by eliminating the need to make food from animals.
 Beyond Meat is dedicated to improving human health, positively impacting climate change, conserving natural resources and respecting animal welfare.

 Each company currently strives to appeal to meat-loving consumers with ground meat substitutes for hamburger and sausages.
 Impossible Foods genetically modifies plants to make burgers using:

-- Protein from soy and potatoes
+- Protein from low-oxalate peas and potatoes

 - Flavor from heme (the molecule that makes meat taste, well, meaty)

 - Fat from coconut and sunflower oils make it sizzle on the griddle

 - Binders, methylcellulose and food starch, hold it together so you can make anything you want—meatballs, kebab, patties, etc.

 The meat processing cycle is fraught with animal cruelty and air pollution.
 Ruminant animals produce methane gas which, is 23 times more powerful than carbon dioxide.
 This contributes to global warming.
 Massive silos of pigs never see the light of day, as their siphoned excrement pollutes water sources.
 Cattle and chickens bred for meat are fed growth hormones to make them larger than normal in a short amount of time.
 [5,6]